boegel/easybuild-wiki/Easyconfig-files.md

  * **builddependencies**: List of build dependencies, i.e. modules that should only be loaded to build this package (default: [])
  * **osdependencies**: List of OS packages that should be present on the system (verified with RPM) (default: [])

-Dependencies and builddependencies should be in the following format: ` (name, version [, versionsuffix [, True to use a dummy-toolkit ]]) `
+Dependencies and builddependencies should be in the following format: ` (name, version [, versionsuffix [, True to use a dummy-toolchain ]]) `

 Example:

-  CP2K-20110124-gimkl-0.5.1.eb contains the following toolkit and dependencies
+  CP2K-20110124-gimkl-0.5.1.eb contains the following toolchain and dependencies

->   toolkit = {'name': 'gimkl', 'version': '0.5.1'}
+>   toolchain = {'name': 'gimkl', 'version': '0.5.1'}

 >   dependencies = [['Libint', '1.1.4']]